-Computerized tomography (CT) or magnetic resonance imaging (MRI) can reveal swelling and bleeding within the brain.
+A doctor may order imaging tests, such as computerized tomography (CT) or magnetic resonance imaging (MRI) to reveal swelling and bleeding within the brain.

 - CT scan.
 This procedure combines X-ray views taken from many different directions into detailed cross-sectional images.